aychen5/aychen5/content/projects/nypd/index.md

 tags: ["policing","racial disparities","stop and frisk"]
 author: ["Annie Chen"]
 description: "Court-commissioned study on constitutional compliance and racial disparities in policing."
-#summary: "This book discusses Portugese irregular verbs in great details."
 cover:
     image: "fmpviz.png"
     alt: "Predicted probabilities of an unconstitutional stop by race"